str0nkus/OsloGuide/README.md

 Class: Easy :walking: \
 Recommended Start Place: Skar (Bus 51 through Maridalen - go off on the last stop) \
 You can find more info [here](https://ut.no/turforslag/115367/med-ungene-til-yungen)

+##### Elvelangs
+About 2 hour walk, awesome walk straight through Oslo, I recommend starting at the top, walking down towards centrum \
+Class: Easy :walking: \
+Recommended Starting Place: Kjelsås/Frysja (Take the bus (34) or the tram (11 | 12) to Kjelsås)
+You can find more info [here](https://ut.no/turforslag/1112156861/elvelangs-akerselva-fra-gullhaug-bru-til-friluftshuset)
 ### Hidden Pearls

 ### Various Stuff